An interview with Heylan Tsumagari

 “I was ecstatic when I found CUNY BA, as it allowed me to pursue my passion for art and psychology without the boundaries of the traditional college experience.
 I am so grateful for the opportunities CUNY BA has provided.”

-Guided by his faculty mentor, Professor Reiner Leist from the Hunter College Art Department, Piotr Hreska developed an Area of Concentration in “Photography and Writing,” merging the visual language of images with courses focusing on writing skills.
+Guided by his faculty mentor, Prof. Reiner Leist from the Hunter College Art Dept., Piotr developed his degree by merging the visual language of images with courses focused on writing skills.

 Aneta Bujno was able to pursue her varied interests in religion, environmental activism, social change, art and human development through her CUNY BA degree.

-Sally Abdelghafar took a highly interdisciplinary approach to her study of global social justice.
+Sally took a highly interdisciplinary approach to her study of global social justice.
 Her next step?
-The New York Teaching Fellowship and graduate school.
+The NY Teaching Fellowship and graduate school.

-Maisha Lopa chose CUNY BA precisely because of her multidisciplinary interests.
-Rather than pursue a Political Science major, she designed a concentration drawing from history, culture, politics, and the economy of countries around the world.
+Maisha chose CUNY BA precisely because of her multidisciplinary interests; her degree spanned history, culture, politics, and the economy of countries around the world.